WayScience/phenotypic_profiling/5.validate_model/README.md

 ### Validation Method 1

 The final model from [2.train_model](../2.train_model/) is used to classify nuclei images from the [Cell Health Dataset](https://github.com/WayScience/cell-health-data).
-The classification probabilies across CRISPR guide/cell line are then correlated to the Cell Health label for the the respective CRISPR perturbation/cell line.
+The classification probabilities across CRISPR guide/cell line are then correlated to the Cell Health label for the the respective CRISPR perturbation/cell line.

 The Cell Health dataset has cell painting images across 119 CRISPR guide perturbations (~2 per gene perturbation) and 3 cell lines.
 More information regarding the generation of this dataset can be found at https://github.com/broadinstitute/cell-health.